folkengine/smartcitiesdata-wiki/Run.md

       * Click 'Immediately'
       * Click 'Save Draft'
       * Click 'Publish'
+    * This will publish our Dataset.
+Reaper will gather it, Valkyrie will normalize it and Forklift will persist it.
+    * Now if you go to http://localhost:9001/ you should see one dataset called 2019 COTA Stop Ridership Ranking with File Type: CSV.
+    * Forklift created two tables in the presto database: city_of_columbus__2019_cota_stop_ridership_ranking and city_of_columbus__2019_cota_stop_ridership_ranking__json. city_of_columbus__2019_cota_stop_ridership_ranking__json has the uncompacted data from the csv file.
+Before we can query the dataset in discovery_ui we will need to run compaction.
+We will do it manually, but it is also possible to create a job to do it.
+    *
   * When you're done you can kill the docker micro services inside the e2e directory by running:
     ```bash
     MIX_ENV=integration mix docker.kill